Center for Regional & Tribal Child Welfare Studies

 Our programs and projects prepare students to become effective child welfare practitioners, particularly in working with American Indian families through offering stipends, coursework and other cultural and experiential learning opportunities.

 The Center also partners with tribes, county agencies, and non-profits in Minnesota to help improve American Indian child welfare practice and reduce the disparities experienced by families in the child welfare system.
-For more information on partnering with the Center, please contact Priscilla Day, Center Director.
+For more information on partnering with the Center, please contact Bree Bussey, Center Director.

 - Prepare advanced generalist social workers who are able to meet the needs of at risk children and their families when working with county and tribal agencies in the region